wvsu-cict-code/cict-online/src/pages/blog/2019-06-14-enrolment-flow.md

 ---
 templateKey: blog-post
-title: Enrolment Flow
+title: Enrollment Flow
 date: 2019-06-14T02:18:21.821Z
 description: This process will be followed on June 18 - 21.
 Please be guided accordingly.
 featuredpost: true
-featuredimage: /img/enrollment-2.jpg
+featuredimage: /img/enrollment-3.jpg
 ---
 ![]()

-Continuing and upcoming freshmen are required to follow the processed released by our University.
+Continuing and upcoming freshmen are required to follow the enrollment  process released by our University.
 Please check the diagram for the details.

 <hr />